quantumcthulhu/dump/README.md

-# File Listing and Clipboard Script
+# Dump Sources To The Clipboard

 This script scans the current directory (and subdirectories) for files with specific extensions, formats their content, and copies the output to the clipboard (if possible) to use in a prompt in LLM interface like ChatGPT.
 By default it searches for all source files, but you can pass custom extensions as command\-line arguments.